 How organizations can ensure women get the credit for their contributions.

-Utpal Dholakia is the George R. Brown Professor of Marketing at Jones Graduate School of Business at Rice University.
+Eden King is a Professor of Psychology – Organizational Behavior (by courtesy) at the Jones Graduate School of Business of Rice University.